 The third kind of college scholarship for homeschoolers is the merit-based scholarship a student receives directly from the college when they apply.
-These can be automatically awarded, based on SAT, ACT®, or GPA.
-This is why homeschool parents should provide grades in all classes, so your student has a GPA on which to determine scholarships.
-They may give scholarships related to special skills or talents you explain in the application process.
+These can be automatically awarded, based on SAT®, ACT®, or GPA.
+This is why homeschool parents should provide grades in all classes, so the student has a GPA on which to determine scholarships.
+Colleges may give homeschool scholarships related to special skills or talents shared in the application process.

 Merit-based scholarships are often the easiest to get when you know the simple strategies.
 These college scholarships can make the biggest financial impact for your family, even if your child isn’t an Einstein.
-In my family, our children received great scholarships from all colleges applied to, and were given over $184,000 in scholarships to our first choice college.
+Our children received great scholarships from all colleges applied to - awarded over $184,000 in scholarships to our first choice college.

-To earn a merit scholarship, you must convince a college that your child is worthy of a merit scholarship.
-Convincing colleges comes from what I call “clipping college coupons.”
+To earn a merit scholarship, you must convince colleges that your child is worthy of a merit scholarship.
+The ability to persuade colleges comes from what I call “clipping college coupons.”
 You know how you save money on groceries by clipping coupons and shopping ads?
-The same is true for colleges.
+The same tactic can be used for colleges.
 You can convince colleges you are worthy of merit scholarships by "clipping college coupons."
-These coupons are the many small things colleges request in order to award admission and scholarships.
+These coupons are the many small things colleges request in order to determine who to award admission and scholarships.

-You can see how you have complete control over some of these coupons as the parent.
-You don’t have a lot of control over everything about your child.
+You have complete control over some of these coupons as the parent.
 You can’t always make your child write well, test well, get a job, or suddenly become extroverted.
 But there is one thing you can control; you can always provide outside documentation with thorough homeschool records.
 All of these kinds of outside documentation are awesome, but who is ever going to know about them if you don’t share them?
 They all need to be included in your student’s college application, and most of them need to be included in your student’s records.